zouhairaa/elec/LM2596 ADJ Module Analysis/README.md

 ### Conclusion :

 > In conclusion, this module does not behave like a genuine LM2596.
-The measured switching frequency is only about 51.4 kHz instead of 150 kHz, and the high output ripple and slow transient response strongly support that it is a **counterfeit** module.
+The measured switching frequency is only about 51/52 kHz instead of 150 kHz, and the high output ripple and slow transient response strongly support that it is a **counterfeit** module.
 It can still work for simple low-cost applications, but its performance is clearly below what a real LM2596 should deliver, especially above 1–1.5 A.
 >

 ---

-## Theory — LM2596 Buck Converter

-### Key Parameters (12V → 5V, 150 kHz)

-- **Duty cycle:** D = Vout / Vin = 5 / 12 ≈ **41.6%**
-- **ON time:** Ton = D / f = 0.416 / 150,000 ≈ **2.77 µs**
-- **OFF time:** Toff = (1 - D) / f ≈ **3.89 µs**
-- **Switching period:** T = 1 / f = **6.67 µs**

-### Operating Principle

-During the ON phase, the internal switch closes and current flows through the inductor to the load.
-During the OFF phase, the freewheeling diode conducts and the inductor continues to deliver current to the load.
-The output capacitor smooths the residual ripple.